rohithmx11/Covid-Data-Project/README.md

    - High HDI countries conducted more tests, which likely contributed to higher reported cases and provided better visibility into the pandemic’s spread.

 The initial surge in numbers highlighted how contagious the COVID-19 disease was.
 Regardless of a country’s level of development, a pandemic of this nature can easily cause both short-term and long-term impacts on humanity.
 To prevent encountering such severe threats in the future, proper precautions and planning are essential.

+## Data Source
+The dataset used in this analysis was sourced from [Our World in Data](https://ourworldindata.org/), a globally recognized platform for open-access, high-quality data on COVID-19 and other critical global issues.